bnbry/wordle-cli-workshop/README.md

 - word must be in the list of words
 - player can retry as many times as possible on invalid words
 - player limited to retry 6 times on valid word failures

+### Enrich guessing/matching feedback

+- display guess with colors if a letter matches
+- extract and clean up code a bit